ibaiul/job-alerts/README.md

 ### Alerts

-At the moment Telegram (Bot API) and Email (SMTP) alerts are supported.
+At the moment Telegram (Bot API) and Email (SMTP) alerts are supported, although other notification means can be easily added by extending the interfaces in the `notification` package.

 <img src="img/telegram-notification.jpeg" width="25%">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="img/email-notification.jpeg" width="25%">